liux3604/Project-Java_Based_DSL_DBMS/out/production/Project-Java_Based_DSL_DBMS/Readme.txt

 It is an error to create a table with no columns and it is also an error to create a table that already exists.

-Create Table should return the empty String on success, or an appropriate error message otherwise.
+Create db.Table should return the empty String on success, or an appropriate error message otherwise.

 ------------------Load--------------------------------------------